SourMesen/Mesen2/README.md

 The following should be added over time (in no particular order):

-* Netplay
 * Additions/improvements in the debugging tools
-* Support for the SPC7110 chip
+* SPC7110 support
+* MSU-1 support
+* Satellaview/BS-X support

 ## Compiling